Full AUTUMN SEASON PROGRAMME and SEASON/YEAR TICKET are LAUNCHED (links below)

 Beth McNinch studied viola at the GSMD & RAM in London, continuing with a successful freelance career, performing with all major symphony orchestras in the UK, including the London Symphony Orchestra & BBC Symphony Orchestra.
-She has appeared as principal violist with English national Ballet, London Sinfonietta, Wexford Festival Opera, Irish National Opera, RTE Symphony & Concert Orchestras and the Ulster Orchestra.
-She is recipient of the SEVN bursary, researching & recording works for solo viola by female composers.
-Beth is also recipient of an arts council bursary to study viola d’amore.
-She has also been awarded a place on Creation 21/22, a mentoring scheme run by the Performance Corporation to encourage cross genre collaborations.
+She has appeared as principal violist with English national Ballet, London Sinfonietta, Wexford Festival Opera, Irish National Opera, RTÉ Symphony & Concert Orchestras and the Ulster Orchestra.
+In 2021, Beth became the inaugural recipient of the SEVN artists bursary, allowing her time to research and record works for solo viola by women composers in arts venues across the southeast of Ireland.
+Following this, she commissioned 4 pieces for solo viola composers: Libby Croad (who will attend the World Premiere of her sonata), Deborah Pritchard, Ailbhe McDonagh and Deirdre Mackay.

 Sibelius Duo in C Major

 Amanda Feery Square Movement